kubeshop/testkube-docs/docs/articles/test-workflows-content.md

 ### /data

-By default, `/data` directory has an empty volume mounted, that can be shared across the steps.
+By default, the `/data` directory has an empty volume mounted that can be shared across the steps.

 :::info